-The exhibition “Navigators.
-A journey into Sanlorenzo's shipyards” at Art Basel's “OVR: Miami Beach”
+The exhibition 'Navigators.
+A journey into Sanlorenzo's shipyards' at Art Basel's 'OVR: Miami Beach'

 by Sanlorenzo 28 Nov 07:40 PST